Real-Dev-Squad/website-www/CONTRIBUTE.md

 7. **Run Scripts**

-Don't forget to run `npm run check` and `npm run fix` to fix the formatting issues in the files.
+Don't forget to run `npm run check` and `npm run fix` to fix the formatting issues in the files otherwise you will end up with failing tests and have to do it later after raising your PR.

 8. **Committing your changes**